segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 80 November 7, 2018

+**Today's Progress**: I sent out the coldish email inquiry and then started working on the site as if they have said yes.
+This is to give me an idea of how long it will take me to do it and what price to ask.
+To do: once again, the footer is giving me problems; I want to start with a hamburger icon and switch to a times icon when using the mobile navigation; and I have some bizarre alignment or spacing issue at the smallest size that I need to hunt down.

+**Thoughts**: I think it would be fantastic if I can get this all created in the next couple of days and then when the client says yes, I will already have it done.

 ### Day 79 November 6, 2018

 **Today's Progress**: Today I wrestled with the Saunders Tech website.
 I wanted the Services page to look more professional, so I spiffed that up.
 I updated the About Us page.
 I also tried to switch over again to WordPress, but that is going to take way more time than I have today, so after probably 3 hours, I reverted back to the non-WP version that behaved for me.